NICTA/scoobi/README.md

 [`com.nicta.scoobi.io.text.TextInput`](http://nicta.github.com/scoobi/master/index.html#com.nicta.scoobi.io.text.TextInput$).

 The simplest, which we have seen already, is `fromTextFile`.
-It takes a path (globs are supported) to text files on HDFS (or which ever file system Hadoop has been configured for) and returns a `DList[String]` object where each element of the distributed collection refers to one of the lines of text from the files.
+It takes a path (globs are supported) to text files on HDFS (or whichever file system Hadoop has been configured for) and returns a `DList[String]` object, where each element of the distributed collection refers to one of the lines of text from the files.

 Often we are interested in loading delimited text files, for example, comma separated value (CSV) files.